RuiVilares/COMP-FAOPS/README.md

 For the operations to be possible, it was necessary to detect wether the given DOT file was carrying a NFA and, if so, convert it to the equivalent DFA.
 The lexical, syntactic and semantic analysis were all implemented using _Javascript_, creating **TOKENS** to register the key-info that would be used in the **AST** and global variables to memorize the names of the uploaded files in order to check if the operation sentence is valid.

+The generated result usually ends up with some redundant data, like extra _Dead States_ which we manage to merge and represent in a single _Dead State_.
+We are also proud to implement the precedence in the user's expression, which allows him/her a better interaction with the program in order to retrieve the desired calculation.

+We consider to have accomplished a considerably good project, capable of reaching the the ceilling of the grade assigned to it.

 ###TASK DISTRIBUTION

-**Antonio Ramadas** - Lexical Analysis, Semantical Analysis, Concatenation, NFAtoDFA Conversion, Overall Project Revision.
+**Antonio Ramadas** - Lexical Analysis, Semantical Analysis, Concatenation, NFAtoDFA Conversion,, Tree Processing, Code Revision.

-**Guilherme Pinto** - Syntactic Analysis and construction of the respective AST, Union, Intersection, Cross-Product.
+**Guilherme Pinto** - Syntactic Analysis and construction of the respective AST, Union, Intersection, Cross-Product, Code Revision.

 **José Pedro Teles** - DOT file integration, Dump operation, Multiplication, Use Case Creation, Website support.

-**Rui Vilares** - Overall website devellopment, Reverse, Complement.
+**Rui Vilares** - Overall website devellopment and maintainance, Reverse, Complement.

 ###PROS

 * Simple interface and easy to use;
 * Good quality of the output;
 * Efficient proccessing and analysis of the specified language;
-* Can be used as a tool to support academic courses.
+* Can be used as a tool to support academic courses;
+* Implemmented precedence between operations using parentheses.

 ###CONS

-* Missing DFA minimization;
+* Missing DFA minimization.